-Representations made about the project relating to ownership or management, or factors that are used in the selection and scoring criteria may not be changed without the express written permission of the Authority.
+Representations made about the project relating to ownership or management, or factors that are used in the selection and scoring criteria, including sources and uses, may not be changed without the express written permission of the Authority.
 LIHTC reservations may be rescinded if the project changes in a way that reduces the competitive score.